 Those who want to go deeper into the whole process of idli making including fermentation can soon look for a separate post.

 So, here the tips to make perfect idli batter with quick fermentation in the cooler season.
 The main difference of temperature exists in winter, other tips should be followed in all seasons.

 Do not use contaminated or old to rice and daal.
 Parboiled rice or Idli rice works best.
 Split urad daal with husk is best.
 Avoid dehusked and split urad daal.
 Black whole urad dal is not good for making idlis.

-- Addition of fenugreek seeds (Methi) You can soak Methi seeds (1.5 tsp) while soaking daal.
+- You can soak Methi seeds (1.5 tsp) while soaking daal.
 Fenugreek seeds help to aid fermentation.